 Starting with Halloween, the fall-winter holiday season yields innumerable hazards to our pets (see Top 5 Halloween Pet Safety Tips).
 The potential danger continues into Thanksgiving, Hanukkah, Christmas, Kwaanza, New Year’s Eve, or other holiday of your choice.
 Pet hazards lurk in festive foods, decorations, and schedule and environment changes.
-Take the following precautions, as you will suffer emotional and financial stress caused by a pet’s holiday health crisis.
+Take the following precautions, as you could suffer emotional and financial stress caused by a pet’s holiday health crisis.

 Even though they may love the taste, avoid feeding your pet any of chocolate, candy, fats, proteins, bones, and dried fruits.

-Fats and Proteins– Holiday foods, including animal skin, meats, and cheese are high in calories and contain large percentages of fat and protein.
+Holiday foods, including animal skin, meats, and cheese are high in calories and contain large percentages of fat and protein.
 Even feeding your pet an amount of these foods that visually appears small can exceed your pet’s daily caloric requirements.
 Additionally, the interruption of your dog’s consistent consumption of a particular food by feeding holiday foods will increase the likelihood of gastrointestinal upset.

 Prevent your pet from having contact with holiday decorations, including candles and holiday plants.

-Candles– Even momentary contact between a lit candles and your pet’s fur can set your pet on fire, leading to life threatening skin burns.
+Even momentary contact between a lit candles and your pet’s fur can set your pet on fire, leading to life threatening skin burns.
 I have recently been involved in the treatment process of Buddha, a dog burned by an unknown heat source (see Burned French Bulldog Continues to Heal with Acupuncture Treatments).
 Besides the pain and suffering burned pets must endure, your entire family may be at risk if a pet knocks a candle over and causes combustion of flammable household materials.

 Additionally, scented candles (cinnamon, fig, vanilla, etc) emit appealing aromas and may cause gastrointestinal abnormalities if consumed.

-Holiday Plants– Many holiday plants are potentially toxic to your pet.
+Many holiday plants are potentially toxic to your pet.
 A list of toxic and non-toxic plants can be found on the ASPCA Animal Poison Control website.